-Investing your money in the stock market doesn’t have to be difficult or stressful and you certainly don’t have to spend dozens of hours researching to succeed for the long-term.
+Investing your money in the stock market doesn’t have to be difficult or stressful and you certainly don’t have to spend dozens of hours researching to succeed in the long term.

-In fact, I would argue that the most effective long-term wealth building strategy for the stock market also happens to be the simplest.
+In fact, I would argue that the most effective long term wealth building strategy for the stock market also happens to be the most simple.

-Our investing advice is this: Buy an ultra-low-cost diversified index fund and continue to purchases new shares automatically on a set time schedule.
+Our investing opinion is this: Buy an ultra-low-cost diversified index fund and continue to purchase new shares automatically on a set time schedule.

 We love the Total US Stock Market Index Fund (VTSAX) or S&P 500 Index Fund from Vanguard, but there are comparable funds at other discount brokers that accomplish the same goals.

 Don’t check how the market is doing, don’t get skittish and sell when the market drops, just keep pumping money in there week after week (Vanguard lets you set up an automatic investment on a weekly, bi-weekly or monthly basis, so whatever best fits your schedule).

 You’re going to wake up one day as an extraordinarily rich person and you’ll have experienced much less stress along the way than nearly every other investor!

 Don’t believe us?
 Here is Warren Buffett–the greatest investor the world has ever known–from his 2013 Berkshire Hathaway Shareholder Letter:

 “The goal of the non-professional should not be to pick winners–neither he nor his “helpers” can do that–but should rather be to own a cross-section of businesses that in aggregate are bound to do well.
 A low-cost S&P 500 index fund will achieve this goal.”